Get to Know: Indianola

 Community traditions and annual events: Summer fun is calling at the Warren County Fair held annually in July, where you’ll find 4-H and FFA exhibits, delicious fair food, carnival rides, music and grandstand events.

-Best ways to get connected: Meet others interested in the arts by getting engaged with the Des Moines Metro Opera Guild or joining in the community theater fun with others at the Carousel Theatre of Indianola.
-Network with the Indianola Young Professionals, or find service opportunities with the Rotary, Lions or Kiwanis Clubs.
-You’ll be welcomed and drawn in quickly to the tight-knit feel in this community.
+Best ways to get connected: Meet others interested in the arts by getting involved with the Des Moines Metro Opera Guild or joining community theater at the Carousel Theatre of Indianola.
+Network with the Indianola Young Professionals, or find service opportunities with the Rotary, Lions or Kiwanis clubs.
+You’ll quickly feel welcomed by the tight-knit community.

 Resources